-The ‘right to be forgotten’ is not an absolute right.
+The ‘right to be forgotten’ and 'right to erasure' are not absolute rights.
 This means that there are circumstances where Google and other search engine operators can refuse to filter results.
 Typically, this will be where there is a “preponderant public interest” that overrides an individual’s data rights.
 To use an extreme example, it is highly unlikely that an individual convicted of serious sexual offences will be able to satisfy a search engine operator that search results should be filtered.
 However, there are many grey areas: for example, where an individual has committed a minor offence and there is a good argument that they should be able to move on with their life without the shackles of adverse search engine results against their name.

 In borderline cases, preparing strong submissions to Google can make all the difference.